Abir Moussi: Political career

 On 10 January 2010, she was appointed Assistant Secretary General in charge of Women at RCD.
 Following the fall of President Zine El Abidine Ben Ali's regime and the dissolution of the RCD in 2011, which she opposed as a lawyer, Moussi joined the Destourian Movement, founded by former Prime Minister Hamed Karoui.
 On 13 August 2016, Moussi was appointed President of the Destourian Movement, renamed the Free Destourian Party.
 Regularly referred to as an extreme right-wing party, the latter brings together sympathisers of the former Democratic Constitutional Rally which dominated the country before the revolution.
 She therefore does not recognize the 2014 Constitution and advocates for the establishment of a presidential system.

 Moussi has declared herself opposed to the decriminalization of homosexuality.
 On 16 August 2018, the NGO Association of Help, Homosexual Defense for the Equality of Sexual Orientations (ADHEOS) called for Moussi to be banned from the Schengen Area following homophobic and hate speech, in which she called for the systematic imprisonment of homosexuals, whom she associated with criminals.
 The NGO also called on the authorities to take measures to protect the rights of homosexuals in the Schengen area.
 In March 2019, Moussi declared in an interview with the Pan-African Jeune Afrique magazine "I will not legislate on people's privacy.
 I will ban anal testing, except for rape and felony".

 Although she is in favor of equality between men and women in matters of inheritance, Moussi is opposed to the current government's plan to implement it, arguing that by extending rights to children born out of wedlock, it represents an attack on the institution of the family.
-The proposal of the Individual Freedoms and Equality Committee (COLIBE) to introduce this equality while leaving the legatees the choice of using the old system based on the Qur'an also attracts criticism from the candidate, who sees it as "the door open to customary marriages and discrimination between women themselves".
+The proposal of the Individual Freedoms and Equality Committee (COLIBE) to introduce this equality while leaving the legatees the choice of using the old system based on the Quran also attracts criticism from the candidate, who sees it as "the door open to customary marriages and discrimination between women themselves".

 In June 2020, Moussi sharply criticized speaker of the parliament Rached Ghannouchi and his political party the Ennahda Movement for his ties to the Muslim Brotherhood and for spreading Islamist ideology in Tunisia.
 Moussi claimed that Ghannouchi were trying to divide Tunisians based on religious views and re-write Tunisian history.

+On 3 October 2023, Moussi was detained after being arrested at the entrance to the Carthage Palace.
+On 22 November 2024 she was sentenced on appeal to one year and four months.
+On 12 June 2025, she was sentenced to two years' imprisonment for criticising the legislative electoral process.